-Our total liquidity, including cash, cash equivalents and undrawn credit facilities, was \$111.0 million as at December 31, 2015, compared to \$289.0 million as at December 31, 2014.
-We believe that our working capital is sufficient for our present requirements.
+Our total liquidity, including cash, cash equivalents and undrawn credit facilities, was \$102.4 million as at December 31, 2016, compared to \$111.0 million as at December 31, 2015.
+We anticipate that our primary sources of funds for our short-term liquidity needs will be cash flows from operations, existing cash and cash equivalents and undrawn long-term borrowings, refinancing existing loans and new financings or equity issuances, which we believe will be sufficient to meet our existing liquidity needs for at least the next 12 months.

 Our short-term liquidity requirements include the payment of operating expenses, dry-docking expenditures, debt servicing costs, dividends on our shares of common stock, scheduled repayments of long-term debt, as well as funding our other working capital requirements.
 Our short-term charters and spot market tanker operations contribute to the volatility of our net operating cash flow, and thus our ability to generate sufficient cash flows to meet our short-term liquidity needs.
 Historically, the tanker industry has been cyclical, experiencing volatility in profitability and asset values resulting from changes in the supply of, and demand for, vessel capacity.
 In addition, tanker spot markets historically have exhibited seasonal variations in charter rates.
 Tanker spot markets are typically stronger in the winter months as a result of increased oil consumption in the northern hemisphere and unpredictable weather patterns that tend to disrupt vessel scheduling.
-From the first quarter of 2013 to the dividend paid in the fourth quarter of 2015, we distributed a portion of our cash flow to shareholders through a fixed quarterly dividend of \$0.03 per share on our common shares, which the amount is reviewed from time to time by our Board of Directors.